-- The poster must be sent via email as a PDF file through the link that you will receive in a notification email not later than 31st of March.
-The Palestinian Medical Technology Association will take the responsibility of printing out the posters.
+- The poster must be uploaded as a PDF file through the link that you will receive in a notification email not later than 31st of March.
+The Palestinian Medical Technology Association will take the responsibility of printing out the posters and hangginh

 - It is recommended that you limit the text to approximately one-fourth of the space, and use visuals for presenting your research.

 - The board the poster will be mounted on will be in a “portrait” position, therefore, your poster should be in a vertical format (long dimension is vertically).